daniela0321/flare-docs/Content/information-architecture.md

 ### 2.1 Hierarchical Structure

-An index page and a series of sub-pages.
+The hierarchical structure refers to an index page and a series of sub-pages:

 ![Hierarchical Structure](/images/insights/200701-information-architecture-hierachy.JPG)

 ### 2.2 Hub-and-Spoke

-Users navigate out from a central index (hub).
-I.e. users cannot navigate between spokes but they have to return to the hub.
+In the hub-and-spoke model users navigate out from a central index (hub).
+I.e. users cannot navigate between spokes but they have to return to the hub:

 ![Hub-and-Spoke](/images/insights/200704-information-architecture-hub-and-spoke.jpg)

 ### 2.3 Nested List

-Leads users to more detailed content through linear paths.
+The nested list leads users to more detailed content through linear paths:

 ![Nested List](/images/insights/200701-information-architecture-nested-list.JPG)

 ### 2.4 Bento Box (Dashboard)

-The dashboard displays portions of related tools or content on a main screen.
+The bento box (dashboard) displays portions of related tools or content on a main screen:

 ![Bento Box](/images/insights/200701-information-architecture-bento-box.jpg)

 ### 2.5 Filtered View

-Filtering is a feature designed to make sorting out items easy and simple.
-Can also be used as a sub-pattern within another navigation pattern.
+The filtered view can also be used as a sub-pattern within another navigation pattern.
+Filtering is a feature designed to make sorting out items easy and simple:

 ![Filtered View](/images/insights/200701-information-architecture-filtered-view.jpg)